Technical Surveillance of Counter Measures

 - Audio devices

-We have well over $750k in equipment that are calibrated per the manufactures specs and includes the following gear:
+We have access to well over $750k in the latest equipment that are calibrated per the manufactures specs and includes the following gear:

 - Thermal Imagers–These allow us to “View” through walls and look for concealed devices which are transmitting or turned off